Food Safety

 June 10, 2026

-The European Food Safety Authority (EFSA) has updated its risk assessment for dioxins and dioxin-like polychlorinated biphenyls (DL-PCBs) in food and feed, concluding that current dietary exposure levels in Europe remain a concern the use of revised toxicity calculations.
+The European Food Safety Authority (EFSA) has updated its risk assessment for dioxins and dioxin-like polychlorinated biphenyls (DL-PCBs) in food and feed, concluding that current dietary exposure levels in Europe remain a concern despite the use of revised toxicity calculations.

 The assessment reevaluated the health risks associated with dioxins and DL-PCBs using updated toxic equivalency factors (TEFs) issued by the World Health Organization (WHO) in 2022.
 The European Commission had requested EFSA conduct the updated risk assessment to determine whether the revised TEFs affected EFSA’s 2018 conclusions on the human health risks of dioxins and DL-PCBs.